ffekirnew/alx-system_engineering-devops/0x02-shell_redirections/README.md

 100-empty_casks finds all empty files and directories in the current directory and all sub-directories 101-gifs lists all gif files in the directory 102-acrostic decodes arcostics
+103-the_biggest_fan parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests